 If you would like to get a live guided tour of the software (highly recommended for trial users) join the monthly Automate: Getting Started Webinar.

-If you’re still looking for guidance on how to install Automate or Automate Enterprise, the installation guides can be found with the Automate help content.
+If you’re still looking for guidance on how to install Automate or Automate Plus, the installation guides can be found with the Automate help content.

 The Task Builder